 In New Zealand, they are mainly found in wetlands of Northland, Waikato, East Coast of the North Island, and the West Coast of the South Island.
 The most important site nationally for matuku is Whangamarino Wetland in the Waikato.

 Matuku are a potential indicator of wetland health because they are dependent on the presence of high quality and ecologically diverse habitats and rich food supplies.

-Wetlands support a wide range of threatened bird species in New Zealand.
-However, management techniques for restoring their populations are poorly developed.
+Although wetlands support a range of threatened species, management techniques for restoring populations are poorly developed.

-DOC is focusing on developing methods for surveying bittern systematically.
-These methods will enable people to establish baseline data and distribution maps; identify important wetland habitat types for conservation and measure the response of matuku to management such as pest control; and habitat maintenance and restoration.
+We are focusing on developing methods for surveying and monitoring bittern systematically.
+These methods will establish baseline data and distribution maps; identify important wetland habitat types for conservation; measure the response of matuku to management such as pest control, habitat maintenance and restoration.

 DOC has been developing ‘call counts’ for bittern.
 These take place with either an observer listening for set times at dawn or dusk for the booming calls of bittern, or with new automatic recorders (electronic recorders developed by the DOC Electronics Lab) recording calls remotely.